EBCE serves clean energy, but customers can opt up to even cleaner choices, through the Brilliant 100 and Renewable 100 options.

 Our three levels of power products have different mixes of renewable and carbon-free sources.
 (By “renewable” we mean sources that are eligible for the state renewables portfolio standard, like wind, solar, geothermal, biomass, and small hydropower.
 Our “carbon-free” power is from large hydropower).

 Bright Choice is at least 38% renewable plus 47% carbon-free, and is currently priced 1.5% below PG&E’s generation rates.
-Brilliant 100 is at least 40% renewable and an additional 60% carbon-free, and is priced on par with PG&E. Renewable 100 is entirely from in-state RPS-eligible renewables, and certified by Green-e.
+Brilliant 100 is at least 40% renewable and an additional 60% carbon-free, and is priced on par with PG&E. Renewable 100 is entirely from in-state RPS-eligible renewables.
 Renewable 100 has a premium of 1 cent per kilowatt-hour above PG&E rates.

 And customers are already opting up to greener energy.
 The Piedmont City Council voted earlier this year to enroll all residential accounts in Renewable 100.
 By opting up, they said, “our community will make significant steps towards reaching the greenhouse gas emissions reduction targets of our recently-adopted Climate Action Plan 2.0.”